invrs/paradiso/README.md

 ## Features

+Write adapters for all pieces of your isomorphic stack: components, DOM rendering, and web servers.
-Provides a standard style for defining components and routes.

-Aims to be simple, unobtrusive, and more traditionally object-oriented.
+Provides a default component style that aims to be more traditionally object-oriented and extendable.

-Change rendering engines and web servers in two lines of code.

-Easy to write adapters for your favorite framework.

-## Adapters

-#### Rendering

-* mithril
-* react

-#### Web server

-* express
+Support for `express`, `mithril`, and `react` out of the box.

 ## Structure